Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 YES! we can offer to setup your own models in Azure and finetune them.

-We our Custom AI provider, it allows you to incorporate custom logic and utilize your preferred Large Language Models (LLMs) such as Meta Llama AI, Google Gemini AI, Anthropic Claude AI, or any other AI that offers a REST API.
+Thru our Custom AI provider we allow you to incorporate custom logic and utilize your preferred Large Language Models (LLMs) such as Meta Llama AI, Google Gemini AI, Anthropic Claude AI, or any other AI that offers a REST API.
 [Documented here](custom-ai.md)

 ## Can I use/sell the images I create with the AI-Assistant Image Generation Tool?